-The receptionist ignored the policewomen and waved her out of the way, much to the amusement of those sitting in the waiting area and beckoned Adam forward.
-The receptionist asked him what the problem was and after a few seconds picked up the phone to call for a nurse and wheelchair.
-Much to his relief as by this time another step would have been the last.
-The nurse pushed him past the policewoman whose face was now a vivid shade of scarlet and clearly very embarrassed.
+The receptionist ignored the policewoman and waved her out of the way, much to the amusement of those sitting in the waiting area, and beckoned Adam forward.
+The receptionist asked him what the problem was and after a few seconds, picked up the phone to call for a nurse and wheelchair.
+Much to his relief, as by this time another step would have been the last.
+The nurse pushed him past the policewoman, whose face was now a vivid shade of scarlet.
+She was clearly very embarrassed.

 Once secreted away behind a closed curtain, the nurse produced a paper gown.